Bibek417/Journey-From-Pharma-to-IT/Jorney.md

 # My Journey from Pharma to IT

-I  in pharmacy in 2021, but after my graduation, I realized that pharmacy wasn't my true calling.
+I graduated in pharmacy in 2021, but after my graduation, I realized that pharmacy wasn't my true calling.
 So, I decided to switch to the IT field.
 In 2022, I completed a data science course from Upgrad, where I learned about various subjects such as SQL, Python, Excel, NumPy, Pandas, and more.

 During this time, I applied for many jobs and attended several interviews.
 Although I made it to the final round in some interviews, I was unable to secure a position.
 This made me realize that I needed to improve my aptitude and reasoning skills.